* Traders reestablish bets on dollar gains after Fed

 Stronger-than-expected data on factory activity in the U.S. mid-Atlantic region and in home resales added to the dollar’s momentum, overshadowing an earlier report showing a rise in weekly jobless claims.

-Investors re-established bullish bets on the dollar after Fed Chairman Ben Bernanke, following the central bank’s two-day policy meeting that concluded on Wednesday, said the Fed was likely to end its bond-buying program by mid-2014.
+Investors re-established bullish bets on the dollar after Fed Chairman Ben Bernanke, following the central bank’s two-day policy meeting that concluded on Wednesday, said the Fed was likely to end its bond-buying program, known as quantitative easing, by mid-2014.

 Benchmark U.S. Treasuries yields rose to their highest in almost two years after Bernanke’s remarks.
 Traders of short-term U.S. interest rate futures now expect the Fed to begin lifting its target for short-term borrowing costs in late 2014.